 Obama's Bus Tour Costing Taxpayers Thousands

-But not the Obama campaign.
-The White House declared that Mr. Obama's three-day trip through North Carolina and Virginia are official events and not campaign appearances, even though the two states are known to be political objectives of his re-election bid.
+The White House declared that Mr. Obama's three-day trip through North Carolina and Virginia are official events and not campaign appearances.

 It's an advantage enjoyed by every incumbent president seeking re-election -- and a disadvantage endured by his challengers.
 And though the White House has said the trip is not political, Mr. Obama has repeatedly used his speeches to take Republicans to task for opposing the provisions of his jobs bill.

 "They said no to putting teachers and construction workers back on the job," the president said yesterday in Asheville.
 "They said no to rebuilding our roads and our bridges and our airports.
 They said no to cutting taxes for middle-class families and small businesses when all they've been doing is cutting taxes for the wealthiest Americans."